 - a.
-The minimum lot size permitted shall be 87,120 square feet (two acres), and which shall include a minimum buildable area of: - 31,750 sq. ft. with slopes less than 8% 35,250 sq. ft. with slopes 8 15% 40,000 sq. ft. with slopes 15 25% of contiguous non-hydric soil, exclusive of slopes greater than 25% and poorly and very-poorly drained soils, sufficient in size and configuration to accommodate all proposed structures, improvements, and facilities. - b.
+The minimum lot size permitted shall be 217,800 square feet (five acres), which shall include a minimum of 87,120 square feet (two acres) of contiguous non-hydric soils with slopes of less than 8%. - b.
 Dwellings: No more than one dwelling shall be allowed on any existing or newly subdivided lot regardless of the size of the lot.
 Main dwelling units have a foundation constructed with a minimum 4' tall frost wall of 8" minimum thickness. - c.
 All lots must have 250 feet of contiguous frontage on Class I-IV roads, Class V roads, or approved private roads in order to be a building lot; and that lots fronting on Kingswood Lake must have 250 feet of contiguous frontage on the lake in order to be a building lot.
 Lot access must be provided from the 250 feet of contiguous road frontage. - d.
 Setback: No structure or part thereof shall be placed within 40 feet of the side and rear lot lines or within 50 feet of the edge of any right-of-way or within 75 feet of any pond, lake, stream, brook, watercourse, marsh, or seasonally wet area.
 Ancillary structures greater than 50 square feet in area must be at least 20 feet from lot line. - e.
 Farm Stand Structures (as defined in Article X): - i.
 Farm Stand structures up to 200 sq. ft. shall be setback at least 10' from the traveled way and, if there is a stone wall along the right of way, no closer than the stonewall. - ii.
 No farm stand structure may reduce the sight line for entering and exiting traffic of any road or driveway to less than 200'. - iii.
 The farm stand structure may not be used for other purposes without complying with current applicable zoning setbacks. - f.
 Any lot having shore land on Kingswood Lake shall have not less than 250 feet of frontage along the shoreline.
 Such measurement shall be made in straight lines of at least 25 foot segments. - g.
 Frontage on a Class VI road (right-of-way) does not meet the frontage requirements for a building lot.